Room Status Terminology / Definitions for hotels

 On-Change: The guest has departed, but the room has not yet been cleaned and ready for sale.

 DND - Do Not Disturb: The guest has requested not to be disturbed

 Cleaning in progress: Room attendant is currently cleaning this room.

-Sleep-out: A guest is registerd to the room, but the bed has not been used.
+Sleep-out: A guest is registered to the room, but the bed has not been used.

-Skipper: The guest has left the hotel without making arrangements to tsettle his or her account.
+Skipper: The guest has left the hotel without making arrangements to settle his or her account.

 Vacant and ready: The room has been cleaned and inspected and is ready for an arriving guest.